Near-axis quasi-isodynamic database: Construction of database

 We follow recently developed methodologies \citep{rodriguez2023higher, plunk2025-geometric} to construct approximately QI stellarator fields to second order in the near axis expansion.
 In this section, basic details of this solution are described, and we refer the reader for the relevant details to mainly \cite{rodriguez2024near} and \cite{plunk2025-geometric}.

-The near-axis expansion proceeds from zeroth to first to second order, at each stage accumulating more detail in the input parameter space and the output solution space.
+The near-axis expansion proceeds from zeroth to first to { then} second order, at each stage accumulating more detail in the input parameter space and the output solution space.
 At zeroth order in the expansion, we must specify the shape of the magnetic axis and the magnetic field strength along it.
 Following \cite{plunk2025-geometric}, we define the shape of the magnetic axis, ${\bf x}_0$, by prescribing curvature, $\kappa$, and torsion, $\tau$, as functions of the arc length $\ell\in[0,2\pi)$, and solving the Frenet-Serret (FS) equations \citep{frenet1852courbes, animov2001differential},

 where $\t$ is the tangent, and $(\n,\b)$ normal and binormal unit vectors.
 This approach to defining the curve enables direct control on the curvature and torsion, central ingredients in the near-axis framework.
-Thanks to this, we can easily impose two flattening points (of zero curvature) within each field period to comply with the requirements of a single-well QI field \citep{plunk2019direct}.
-To ensure that a curve defined this way is properly closed, the curvature and torsion must be left some degrees of freedom to tweak, as detailed in \cite{plunk2025-geometric}.
+Thanks to this, we can easily impose two flattening points (of zero curvature) within each field period to comply with the requirements of a single-well QI field \citep{plunk2019direct}. { To have a smooth framing of the curve we must allow curvature to be negative to be a smooth function, resulting upon integration of Eqs.~(\ref{eqn:FS_eqns}) in the signed Frenet-Serret frame \citep{plunk2019direct, Camacho2023helicity,rodriguez2024near}.} To ensure that a curve defined this way is properly closed, the curvature and torsion must be left some degrees of freedom to tweak, as detailed in \cite{plunk2025-geometric}.
 To accommodate these necessities, we parametrise curvature and torsion as,

 where $N\in\mathbb{N}^+$ is the number of field periods, and we choose $u=2$ and $v=3$.
 The parameters $\{\tau_0,\tau_{cn},\kappa_n\}$ can be thought of as the coefficients of a Fourier series, thus encompasing a larger space of functions for larger $N_\kappa$ and $N_\tau$.
 For the purpose of the construction in this paper, we choose $N_\tau=N_\kappa=2$; that is, the set of coefficients is $\{\kappa_1,\kappa_2,\tau_0,\tau_{c1},\tau_{c2}\}$.
 Of these coefficients, for $N\geq2$ configurations, $\kappa_1$ and $\tau_0$ are self-consistently found to ensure closure of the curve \citep[Sec.~2.2]{plunk2025-geometric}.
 The $N=1$ case is special, and it requires 4 free parameters, leaving only $\tau_0$ as input \citep[Sec.~2.1]{plunk2025-geometric}.